trevorvaughan-ux/hanuman-demo/HANUMAN_SEL_STATUS.md

-# HANi SEL Tools — Master Skeleton & Status
+# Hani SEL Tools — Master Skeleton & Status

 Last updated: 2026-07-23
 Source of truth: Supabase project `HudsonSeed` (pebhikfbpgntedvbxqph), table `hanuman_tools_backlog`, `category='sel'`.
 This file is a snapshot for anyone reading the repo — if it ever disagrees with Supabase, Supabase wins.